entangled/brei/docs/tasks.md

     def __post_init__(self):
         if self.name is not None:
             self.targets.append(Phony(self.name))
-        if self.stdin and self.stdin not in self.dependencies:
+        if self.stdin and self.stdin not in self.requires:
-            self.dependencies.append(self.stdin)
+            self.requires.append(self.stdin)
-        if self.path and self.path not in self.dependencies:
+        if self.path and self.path not in self.requires:
-            self.dependencies.append(self.path)
+            self.requires.append(self.path)
         if self.stdout and self.stdout not in self.targets:
             self.targets.append(self.stdout)

     def always_run(self) -> bool:
-        return len(self.real_dependencies) == 0
+        return len(self.real_requirements) == 0

     def needs_run(self) -> bool:
         if any(not p.exists() for p in self.target_paths):